jessamynsmith/django-getting-started/README.md

 >
 > $ open .bashrc  # Could also use vim or emacs
 >
-> Add the following 3 lines:
+> If they are not already present, add the following 3 lines:
 >
 >     export WORKON_HOME=$HOME/.virtualenvs
 >     export PROJECT_HOME=$HOME/Development